Meet and greet

 Today, with your newly acquired knowledge you will have a different outlook.
 The day will start with a few hours out In Gibraltar Bay consolidating your knowledge and blowing away the cobwebs, then moving on to position fixing and procedural exercises such as reefing and MOB.
 Skippering a yacht, large or small is about crew and safety management so from the outset this week each and every student will be taking command of the yacht during numerous exercises and tasks.

-After a satisfying day the yacht will return to home port of Queensway Quay Marina.
+After a satisfying day, the yacht will usually return to our home port of Queensway Quay Marina.

 Over these three days you will be planning and executing passages to different destinations in Morocco and Spain while working steadily through the RYA Day Skipper syllabus.
 Each student will plan and execute at least one passage from one place to another and show their skills in dealing with an emergency such as a MOB.
 While this might all sound daunting, don't worry!
 We believe that you learn best when having fun so we have a light hearted approach which will keep you smiling while soaking up the knowledge.
 Each day your Instructor will debrief and advise on areas to work on to help you progress effectively.
 Whenever possible your Instructor will schedule some downtime to chill out and explore the local area.
 It is essential for sound learning to get some 'head space' to allow knowledge to sink in